 Recently released to Jantho – Meet Agam!

-Over 8 orangutans have recently been released to Jantho for re-introduction in the past 2 months.
-Located in the East of Banda Aceh, the Jalin Jantho pine reserves are one of the two release sites that SOCP send orangutans to be released back to the wild.
+Over 8 orangutans have recently been released to Jantho for reintroduction in the past 2 months.
+Located south of Banda Aceh, the Jantho Pine Forest Nature Reserve is one of the two release sites that SOCP send orangutans to be released back to the wild.
 March 2011 marked the official first release of 4 orangutans into Jantho Nature Reserve.
-Through April 2016 over eighty orangutans have been successfully released into Jantho Nature Reserve.
+Through July 2016 close to 90 orangutans have been successfully released into Jantho Nature Reserve.

 Only 1 out of 6 orphans are lucky enough to be rescued.
-Care of these infants is costly and requires 24hr staff, veterinary, and nurse care to ensure they are in a healthy condition and have the best chance to survive – and possibly even return to the wild.
+Care of these individuals is costly and requires 24hr staff, veterinary, and nurse care to ensure they are in a healthy condition and have the best chance to survive – and return to the wild.